arvigeus/AZ-204/Learning Path/Cache for Redis.md

 Once you have a `ConnectionMultiplexer`, there are three primary things you might want to do:

 - Access a Redis Database.
-This is what we will focus on here.
-- Make use of the publisher/subscriber features of Redis.
-This is outside the scope of this module.
+- Make use of the publisher/subscriber features of Redis, which is outside the scope of this module.
 - Access an individual server for maintenance or monitoring purposes.

 ##### Accessing a Redis database

-The Redis database is represented by the `IDatabase` type.
+The `IDatabase` type represents the Redis database.
 You can retrieve one using the `GetDatabase()` method:

 ```csharp
 IDatabase db = redisConnection.GetDatabase();